 The town is relatively quiet, having a combination of lower population density and few of those groups of people who have a tendency to be noisy.
 For example, Winchester has relatively fewer families with younger children, and/or college students.
 Combined, this makes Winchester a pretty quiet place to live overall.
 If you like quiet, you will probably enjoy it here.

-The education level of Winchester citizens is a little higher than the average for US cities and towns: 21.83% of adults in Winchester have at least a bachelor's degree.
+The education level of Winchester citizens is a little higher than the average for US cities and towns: 21.26% of adults in Winchester have at least a bachelor's degree.

+Winchester is a somewhat ethnically-diverse town.
 The people who call Winchester home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Winchester residents report their race to be White, followed by Asian.
-Important ancestries of people in Winchester include Italian, French , German, and English.
+Important ancestries of people in Winchester include Irish, English, French , and German.